Neurotech-HQ/sarufi-heyoo-blueprint/README.md

   Fork the repo [Whatsapp bot using sarufi API and heyoo](https://replit.com/@neurotechafrica/sarufi-heyoo-blueprint) into your account.

-  Upload/copy `main.py` code into your replit repl created.
-In your repl, navigate to Tools --> packages, then install `heyoo`.

   Navigate to `Tools`--> `Secrets` to create environment variables.
 We have discussed on how to get whatsapp cloud api at the introduction part where as for sarufi view instructions here [get sarufi credentials](#getting-sarufi-credentials).

   Create